Alex314159265/Machine-Learning-For-Credit-Scoring/README.md

 It is the strategy that we think to do.

 We search for a function to randomly errase observations in our overrepresented groups.

+Notes :

+We are not sure to remove the attribute 'title'